darkreader/darkreader.org/src/blog/posts/attention.md

 ## How to check where did you install extensions from

 The good news is, that *if you've seen Dark Reader's notification, you are most likely safe*.
-Inspected malware has it hidden (see the screenshot below).
+The inspected malware has it hidden (see the screenshot below).
 But we strongly recommend you ensure this is true, and also check other browser extensions' URLs and other info.